Mesothelioma Diagnosis

 Mesothelioma Patients

-Imaging tests allow doctors to see the inside of your body and locate any abnormalities.
+Imaging tests allow doctors to see the inside of your body and locate any abnormalities that could be causing possible mesothelioma symptoms.

 Types of imaging tests for mesothelioma include:

-- X-rays are the most common imaging test for mesothelioma.
+- X-rays are the most common imaging scan.
 They provide a two-dimensional view of the body.
-Chest X-rays will be used to detect mesothelioma in the chest (also called the thoracic cavity or pleural space).

-- CT scans create higher-resolution X-rays at cross-sections of a specific body part or the whole body.
+- CT scans create higher-resolution X-rays at cross-sections of either the whole body or part of it.

 - Magnetic resonance imaging (MRI) scans use a strong magnet and a computer to create detailed pictures.
 MRI scans are typically better than CT scans for imaging soft tissues.